-Marketing automation can work wonders for a small business.
-But not all the benefits are obvious.
-Here we share seven big benefits that you may not have thought of.
+If you're familair with marketing automation, then you know that the multi-faceted platform can work wonders for a small business looking to improve their bottom line.
+But not all the benefits of marketing automation are obvious.
+In fact, many of the advantages can seem nebulous to a beginner.
+Here we share seven big benefits that marketing automation offers that you may not have thought of.

 Marketing automation allows you to target the right customers with the right messages, at the right time.
 From nurturing top of funnel leads to selling more to your current client base, marketing automation can help you generate more sales revenue from customers.